 The four middle schools served by OnTrack Greenville funding are:

 The three middle schools served by OnTrack Greenville funding are: Berea Middle, Lakeview Middle, and Tanglewood Middle.
 Additionally, OnTrack serves Berea High School and Carolina High School & Academy, and Greenville Early College which is a combination middle and high school program.

-As referenced about the project on the United Way website, “Middle school is a time for students to explore their strengths and start to think about their future.
+As referenced on the United Way website, “Middle school is a time for students to explore their strengths and start to think about their future.
 It is a time for incredible changes, growth and learning.
 But, it is also a time when too many students start to disengage with school and take the first steps on the path towards dropping out of high school, putting their futures at risk.
 This vulnerable time for students is coupled with a lack of support in the middle school years from outside organizations.
 There are more community supports for young children and high school students.

-Fueled by a federal Social Innovation Fund grant, United Way of Greenville County, the Greenville Partnership for Philanthropy, the Riley Institute at Furman University and nonprofit partners have teamed up with Greenville County Schools to transform our community’s ability to help middle school students stay on track, graduate and build a successful, thriving future.”
+Fueled by a federal Social Innovation Fund grant, United Way of Greenville County, the Greenville Partnership for Philanthropy, the Riley Institute at Furman University and nonprofit partners have teamed up with Greenville County Schools to transform our community’s ability to help middle [and high] school students stay on track, graduate and build a successful, thriving future.”